 DSP Toolkit Independent Assessment Framework Guidance Assessment Resu Its: to be completed by Inc dependent Assessme ent Provider Assertion Evidence Ref.
 Evidence Text (CAT 1) Control Objective Approach Assessment Documentation Service or processes in- scope for assessment.
 Technology application (s) supporting the service or process in-scope for assessment.
 Control effectiveness conclusion (results of assessment).
-Basic due diligence has been undertaken against each supplier that handles personal information in s ensure that any supplier information security documented the accreditations/ certifications, or that s personal s ensure that any supplier information security documented the accreditations/ certifications, prior to signing the contract.
-The NHS Improvement 2017/18 the supplier has the appropriate organisation has formally documented the accreditations/certifications it requires suppliers that provide health and social care requirements document 2.
-Sample of Finance ERP Application Link to working conclusion accordance with ICO and NHS England guidance. on the delivery of care, or process personal identifiable data, has the appropriate certification.
-Data Security Protection Requirements: guidance, states that these could include; ISO 27001:2013, Cyber Essentials, Cyber Essentials Plus, or the Digital Marketplace. services, or have access to the organisation's data, to have obtained prior to signing the contract.
+Basic due diligence has been undertaken against each supplier that handles personal information in nce hass ensure thatthe supplier has the appropriateorganisation has formallyundertakenany supplierinformation securitydocumented theist eachof ITaccreditations/ certifications,accreditations/certifications itier thatsystems thatprior to signing the contract.requires suppliers that provideles personalcould impactThe NHS Improvement 2017/18health and social care Supplier requirements document Sample of supplier accreditations/certif Finance ERP Application Link to working conclusion accordance with ICO and NHS England guidance. delivery of care, or process personal identifiable data, has the appropriate certification.
+Requirements: guidance, states that these could include; ISO 27001:2013, Cyber Essentials, Cyber Essentials Plus, or the Digital Marketplace. the organisation's data, to have obtained prior to signing the contract.
 Review this document and assess whether the requirements are appropriate.
 For example, Cyber Essentials may not be sufficient for a supplier with whom a large volume of sensitive patient data is shared.
 2. For a sample of in-scope suppliers, review evidence that the accreditations/certifications were sought prior to onboarding, and are requested on at least an annual basis. ications, including detail on their scope.
 HR Active Directory Link to working conclusion